MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-blue-yonder-powershell-setup.md

 In this article, we walk you through how to use PowerShell to set up and configure the connector to integrate Shifts with Blue Yonder WFM.

 To set up the connection, you run a PowerShell script.
-The script configures the connector, applies sync settings, creates the connection, and maps Blue Yonder WFM sites to teams.
+The script configures the connector, applies sync settings, creates the connection, and maps Blue Yonder WFM instances to teams.
 Sync settings determine the features enabled in Shifts and the schedule information that's synced between Blue Yonder WFM and Shifts.
-Mappings define the sync relationship between your Blue Yonder WFM sites and teams in Teams.
+Mappings define the sync relationship between your Blue Yonder WFM instances and teams in Teams.
 You can map to existing teams and new teams.

 We provide two scripts.
 You can use either script, depending on whether you want to map to existing teams or create new teams to map to.

 You can set up multiple connections, each with different sync settings.
 For example, if your organization has multiple locations with different schedule requirements, create a connection with unique sync settings for each location.
-Keep in mind that a Blue Yonder WFM site can only be mapped to one team at any given time.
-If a site is already mapped to a team, it can't be mapped to another team.
+Keep in mind that a Blue Yonder WFM instance can only be mapped to one team at any given time.
+If an instance is already mapped to a team, it can't be mapped to another team.

 With Blue Yonder WFM as the system of record, your frontline workers can see and swap shifts, manage their availability, and request time off in Shifts on their devices.
 Frontline managers can continue to use Blue Yonder WFM to set up schedules.